-The Tapestry Crochet Goose Potholder is the second potholder I designed for my Farmhouse Collection.
+The tapestry crochet Goose Potholder is the second potholder I designed for my Farmhouse Collection.
 All the potholders in this collection share a similar design and have one different farmhouse animal.

 Being a fan of rustic kitchens, my aim here is to design warm and cozy-looking potholders which at the same time are something you’ll actually want to use in the kitchen.

 Note: this post contains affiliate links.
 This means that if you purchase something through the links on my blog, I might earn a commission.
-This will not have any effects on the price you pay.
+This will not have any effect on the price you pay.
 For more info, please, see my Privacy Policy.

 AD-FREE DOWNLOADABLE PATTERN